everx-labs/everdev/README.md

 Each signer in registry has an unique user defined name.
 All tondev commands that requires signing or encryption refers to the signer by name.

-Using of the registry is convenient.

 You can mark one of the signer as a default.
 It can be used in signing commands without providing signer option.

-Signer repository management in tondev is accessible through the `signer` tools.
+Signer repository management in tondev is accessible through the `signer` tool.

 #### Generate Command